Changes to visiting arrangements and a number of services are in place. For more details visit our Coronavirus page

-- Visiting your GP - for medical advice, examinations or an illness or injury that require prescriptions. click here to find out more.
+- Your GP - for medical advice, examinations or an illness or injury that require prescriptions. click here to find out more and call your GP.

 - Minor Injuries Unit - Please note: Minor Injury Units at Leominster Community Hospital and Ross Community Hospital and Ledbury are CLOSED.
 Please call NHS 111 if you need medical advice for minor illnesses or ailments. - for treatment of minor injuries, such as cuts, grazes, bites, stings, sprains, minor eye infections/foreign bodies and minor burns.
 See opening hours below.